action.skip

 You bring your own VM-Series license for use with MVE.
 It is your responsibility to have the appropriate licenses for the endpoints created on the Megaport network.

-To acquire a VM-Series License, we recommend that you start with Palo Alto Networks’ credit estimator tool.
+To acquire a VM-Series license, we recommend that you start with Palo Alto Networks’ credit estimator tool.

 Recommendations: